SnakeSolid/python-pobeda-flights/README.md

 ## Description

 This tool performs sequential HTTP requests to the Pobeda ticket API for each date in a given range.
 Between requests, a random delay is applied to avoid excessive load.
 Data is saved to an SQLite database with deduplication by the current query date.
-The tool supports both single-run and continuous (daily) collection modes.
+The tool supports both single-run and continuous (every 8 hours) collection modes.
+Use `--force` to re-fetch data even if a recent record already exists.

 By default, the script collects prices for direct flights from Vladikavkaz (OGZ) to Saint Petersburg (LED).